repans/Google-IT-Support-Professional-Certificate/System-Administration-and-IT-Infrastructure-Services/Week-4/Graded-Quiz--Directory-Services.md

 - [x] Policies are reapplied every 90 minutes, and preferences are a settings template that the user can change on the computer.
 - [ ] A policy is editable only by admins, but anyone can edit a group policy preference.

-### 10. You'd like to change the minimum password length policy in the Default Domain Policy group policy preference (GPO).
-What's the best way to go about doing this?
+### 10. Which of the following are common reasons a group policy doesn't take effect correctly?
+(Choose all that apply)

-- [x] Open the Group Policy Management Console by running gpmc.msc from the CLI
+- [ ] Kerberos may have issues with the UTC time on the clock.
-- [ ] Open ADAC and edit policy settings there
+- [x] Replication failure may occur.
-- [ ] Edit the Windows Registry to change group policy settings
+- [ ] The GPO may be linked to the OU that contains the computer.
-- [ ] Manually edit config files in SYSVOL
+- [x] Fast Logon Optimization may delay GPO changes from taking effect.

 ---